nickelpro/vito.nyc/content/posts/keyword-bureaucracy/index.md

 ## Lessons of the Bureaucrat

-Far from the stereotype of a agencies bogged down by paperwork and procedure, the federal agencies move at a blazing speed compared to Congress.
+Far from the stereotype of being bogged down by paperwork and procedure, the federal agencies move at a blazing speed compared to Congress.
 This is the prime take-away from the rise of the administrative state.
 Bureaucracies exist not to slow-down government, but rather arise to signal the procedures of government are failing to respond to dynamic situations.